 If you are unfamiliar with the term, this is how you do a forward fold:

-For a more detailed explanation of a forward fold, including a video and modifications, check out this detailed explanation from Yoga Journal.
+For a more detailed explanation of a forward fold, including modifications, check out this detailed explanation from Yoga Journal.

 Forward folds help keep your spine strong and flexible, activate the abdominal muscles, increase blood circulation, stimulate the internal organs, and soothe the nervous system.
 They calm the mind and reduce stress, anxiety, depression, and fatigue.